Marklong7/Dillard_return_forecasting/README.md

 ### Week2: -> Oct.20
 - Figured out the correct sequence of columns in the csv files and successfully set primary keys and correct data type for all SQL tables.
 Maked sure that there are no duplicated primary keys.
 - Dropped all unknown columns that do not appear on the schema from all SQL tables.
-- Brainstorm on business question
+- Brainstormed on business and further analysis questions
 - Come up with ways to incorporate external data to enrich the dataset: state population data, weather, holiday, weekend
+- Imported states.csv to the database to access the region and division of a state
-- Continue data exploration and data cleaning
+- Continued data exploration and data cleaning

   dept-sku: merge dept with sku dataset, perform exploration on each column.
 We generated bar plots to visualize the distribution of the number of rows within each DEPT, STYLE, COLOR, SIZE, VENDOR, and BRAND.
 Most of these bar plots skew to the right, with a majority of relatively low values with a few exceptionally high values.
 COLOR and SIZE column have many similar values, so they require further grouping if needed in the analysis.